zetland

 Bobbie Tulloch was brought up in a croft cottage called The Lees, in the early 1900′s, at the far end of Lunna Ness, a remote and jutting peninsula in the North East of Shetland Mainland.
 This now ruinous pile sits close to the shore on the edge of the barren & windswept moor overlooking Hamna Voe, surrounded by thousands of discarded scattered Blueshell Mussel shells churned up from the sea below.

 In January 2020, 100 years after her grandfather Bobbie lived in the cottage, and 35 years since her first visit Sonje returned to Shetland on a personal & artistic quest, just before the world went into lockdown for the pandemic.
-The dramatic & turbulent North Sea, late C19th Yorkshire Hibbert family fish merchant connections to Shetland and longstanding Shetland Tulloch family roots underpin the inspiration for the giant ceramic mussel shells which belong to a body of work called Seaweed In The Voe.
+The dramatic & turbulent North Sea, late C19th Yorkshire Hibbert family fish merchant connections to Shetland, exhibited in the Boat Haven, Unst and longstanding Shetland Tulloch family roots, underpin the inspiration for the giant ceramic mussel shells which belong to a body of work called Seaweed In The Voe.

 The research involved is on going, and delves into discussions with the still very present, Shetland relations.
 With their fascinating narratives of historical remote croft living hardship contrasting with late 20th Century entrepreneurial success, musical excellence, fishing traditions and threads of what it is to be a Shetlander woven in between.
 And of course not to forget the weather!